 Superb Parrots usually build their nests very close to water.
 Many pairs choose a tree with branches that overhang a river.

-Although this may be a hard target to achieve in your backyard, you can still help Superb Parrots out.
-Just place some clean, fresh water in a dish in your backyard to refresh Superb Parrots and their little ones, and they will enjoy visiting your garden.
+Although this may be difficult to achieve in your backyard, you can still help Superb Parrots by placing some clean, fresh water in a dish in your backyard.

 Superb Parrots love:

 Don't be surprised if Superb Parrots:

 There are six different species of Black Cockatoos in Australia but only two of them are common: the Yellow and Red-Tailed Black Cockatoos.
 All Black Cockatoos are sociable and enjoy hanging out in large groups but they are also happy spending quality ‘couple time’ with their partners.
 T..

 The Eastern Rosella is also known as the rosella, white cheeked rosella or rosella parakeet.
 They mainly eat seeds but will also eat berries, blossoms, nectar, fruit and insects.
 Their flight is undulating and close to the ground, and they glide upward into trees, fanning their tails as the..

 Galahs are bright pink and grey, friendly parrots.
 They grow to around 35cm and are easy to spot because of their size and colour.
 These birds like to show off and fool around which is why some people are referred to as a ‘galah’ when they do something silly.
 The Galah is a popular pet ..